el-caminoo/Clue-Insights/readme.md

 ```
 in the base directory or where the requirements.txt file is located.
 ### 4. Setting up your database
-This project is configured to work with a MySQL databse but can also work with a SQlite DB.
+This project is configured to work with a MySQL database but can also work with a SQlite DB.
 Make sure to specify what database you intend to make use of in your .env file.

 ### 5. Environmental Variables
 Ensure you have the values of the following variables in your .env file for the project to work correctly